One Pan sauteed swiss chard with bacon is a delightful low carb dinner meal idea.

 Keep chard leaves and stalk pieces separate.

-How to cook swiss chard with bacon?
+How to cook this dish?

 To cook and sautee swiss chard is actually super easy!